gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 (§3.3).
 Angle changes need motor accel/decel and therefore preparation (v1 Linear path-stops; Overshoot prepares per axis).
 Execution is `addQueueEntry` commands with a shared tick sum.
-Reversals are planner-issued before/after DIR pauses plus matching dwells.
+A reversal carves the before/after DIR pauses out of the reversing axis’s last step (§4.4); the other axes are not paused.
 Underrun is a hard error after kick-off.
 Production does not use float or integer division for planning.

 Two geometry modes, both hitting every trajectory point: